jentery/routledgeCompanionMSDH/index.md

 ## COMPOSITION

 The *Companion* does not assume the form of a textbook, encyclopedia, or keywords collection.
 As a guide, it instead gives its contributors opportunities to convey the relevance of their methodologies to an array of audiences.
 It also surveys important differences across the contributors' approaches, projects, settings, styles, and perspectives, without assuming a unified voice across the chapters.
 These chapters contain original material and are relatively brief (~4000 words each).

+## STATUS

+The *Companion* is currently under contract with Routledge.
+The contributors and editor are aiming for publication in 2016.

 ## CONTRIBUTORS AND DRAFT CHAPTER TITLES